 To take part in the Heritage Awards scheme your organisation must be a heritage site, museum or archive with a heritage collection, even a small one, that is accessible to the public.

-To ensure we celebrate success across the full scale and breath of heritage organisations, some awards are limited to smaller organisations, others have separate awards for both small and larger organisations, and one award is open to all (please refer to the table below).
+To ensure we celebrate success across the full scale and breadth of heritage organisations, some awards are limited to smaller organisations, others have separate awards for both small and larger organisations, and some awards will be open to all museums together (see table below).

-If you are uncertain which category your organisation nor project fits into, please get in touch.
+If you are uncertain which category your organisation or project fits into, please get in touch.

 |Object of the Year||X|

-Please return your completed application form(s) to Kai Caban at email@example.com or FAO Kai Caban, Studio 116, Krowji, West Park, Redruth, Cornwall, TR15 3AJ
+Please return your completed application form(s) to Bryony Robins at email@example.com or Heritage Awards, Cornwall Musuems Partnership, Studio 101, Krowji, West Park, Redruth, Cornwall, TR15 3AJ